mikecordes/Unit-10-Homework/README.md

 # Unit 10: Forecasting Net Prophet
-## Home by Michael Cordes - Rutgers FinTech Bootcamp
+## Homework by Michael Cordes - Rutgers FinTech Bootcamp

 This repository contains the files for the Unit 10: Forecasting Net Prophet